gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 NEVER use the SCTP Restart DTLS Key for any other use case than SCTP association restart.

-An SCTP endpoint willing to initiate a protected SCTP restart needs to store the restart Keys, DTLS conenction ID (if used) and related DTLS epoch, indexed so that when performing a restart with the peer node it had an protected SCTP association with can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP assocation.
-The keys, DTLS connection ID, and epoch needs to be stored safely so that they survive the events that are causing protected SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
+An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securily and persistent the restart Keys, DTLS conenction ID (if used) and related DTLS epoch, indexed so that when performing a restart with the peer node it had an protected SCTP association with can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP assocation.
+The keys, DTLS connection ID, and epoch needs to be stored secure and persistently so that they survive the events that are causing protected SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
+The security considerations for persistent secure storage of keying materials is further discussed in
+{{sec-considertation-storage}}.

 The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case; these Chunks SHALL be